 You need better discussion questions for adult ESL.

-The life experience and the high level of your adult ESL students’ native language proficiency means that they have already had many discussions on a variety of topics.
-This makes discussion activities in your class an excellent opportunity for them to practice their vocabulary and even their grammar while sharing their personal opinions, thoughts, ideas, and memories.
+The life experience and the high level of your adult ESL students’ native language proficiency mean that they have already had many discussions on various topics.
+This makes your class’s discussion activities an excellent opportunity for them to practice their vocabulary and even their grammar while sharing their personal opinions, thoughts, ideas, and memories.
 The background knowledge that they already have allows them to build their confidence and fluency in English while learning from each other.

 For that to happen, you need topics or questions that will spark a desire to share, but how do you develop them?